nayaba/browser-template/notes.md

 x-need to .reset messaging and entries div at appropriate times

-add date to card headers
+x-add date to card headers

-make sure entries div clears after showing an entry
+x-make sure entries div clears after showing an entry

+show a "no entries yet, make your first entry" message if there are not entries for a user

 I'm using too many ids, need to start using classes I'd like more organization and custom error messages

+Learn more about branch naming conventions